remix-run/react-router/docs/guides/deferred.md

 ### When does the `<Suspense/>` fallback render?

 The `<Await />` component will only throw the promise up the `<Suspense>` boundary on the initial render of the `<Await />` component with an unsettled promise.
 It will not re-render the fallback if props change.
 Effectively, this means that you _will not_ get a fallback rendered when a user submits a form and loader data is revalidated.
 You _will_ get a fallback rendered when the user navigates to the same route with different params (in the context of our above example, if the user selects from a list of packages on the left to find their location on the right).
+If the fallback is not being rendered when the props change, ensure you have a `key` on the `<Suspense>` boundary to force it to recognize that the props have changed.

 This may feel counter-intuitive at first, but stay with us, we really thought this through and it's important that it works this way.
 Let's imagine a world without the deferred API.
 For those scenarios you're probably going to want to implement Optimistic UI for form submissions/revalidation.